sebbmn/video-frame-mosaik/README.md

 # video-frame-mosaik
 Very simple application that create a mosaic of thumbnails: It get the frames from a video in real time and then display them as a mosaic of thumbnails.
-Clicking on a thumbnail move the video to the frame time This application is built using only standard Javascript/Html/Css.
+Clicking on a thumbnail move the video to the frame time.
+This application is built using only standard Javascript/Html/Css.

 ## Install